xapian/xapian/xapian-applications/omega/docs/omegascript.rst

         grouping (or are empty if there is no such bracket grouping).  ``\\`` is a literal backslash.

+        The optional OPTIONS argument is supported by Omega 1.3.4 and later.
-        If OPTIONS is passed, it can contain zero or more of the letters ``gimsx``, which have the same meanings as the corresponding Perl regexp modifiers:
+        It can contain zero or more of the letters ``gimsx``, which have the same meanings as the corresponding Perl regexp modifiers:

          * ``g`` - replace all occurrences of the pattern in the string
          * ``i`` - make the pattern matching case-insensitive